 Hayley moved from the checkouts into a variety of supervisory and management roles at Tesco, before becoming HR Director for UK and Ireland.
 She made the swap from blue to green in 2011, when she joined Asda.

 Although Hayley’s ‘temp job’ at Tesco delayed her start at University by a few years, she now holds a Masters Degree in Human Resource Management and is a Fellow of the Chartered Institute of Personnel & Development and a qualified NLP practitioner.

-Hayley lives in Buckinghamshire, with her husband and 2 children.
+Hayley lives in Buckinghamshire, with her husband and two children.

 Gerard Woodward is a novelist, poet and short story writer.
-He is best known for his trilogy of semi-autobiographical novels concerning the troubled Jones family; the second of which, I’ll Go To Bed at Noon, was shortlisted for the Man Booker Prize in 2004 and was recently included in The Sunday Times’s list of the 100 best novel of the 21st Century.
+He is best known for his trilogy of semi-autobiographical novels concerning the troubled Jones family; the second of which, I’ll Go To Bed at Noon, was shortlisted for the Man Booker Prize in 2004 and was recently included in The Sunday Times list of the 100 best novels of the 21st Century.

 "[The honorary award] is a source of great pleasure that the institution I left as an unknown but hopeful apprentice artist forty years ago has welcomed me back and given me this honour.
 The training I received on the foundation course opened my eyes to the world in a way that has been invaluable to me as a writer."

 Gerard studied Art and Design foundation course at Middlesex Polytechnic before going on to study for a BA Fine Art at Falmouth School of Art.
 A radical change of direction lead him to abandon this course and study social anthropology at London School of Economics instead.